Volkswagen Up: Škoda Citigo

 The Škoda Citigo is a rebadged version of the Up, with slightly different front and rear fascias.
 The Citigo was launched in the Czech Republic in October 2011.
 It began sales in other European countries from summer 2012.
 It was manufactured at the Volkswagen Plant in Bratislava, Slovakia.
 Plans for sales in Russia and most other CIS countries were cancelled due to its dimensions being deemed too small for the market.
 The Škoda Citigo was also sold in Israel and New Zealand for a short time.
 The Citigo was slightly updated with a facelift model in 2017.
-A fully electric version, the Škoda Citigo-e iV, with a 36.8kWh battery capacity and a range of 270 km (165 miles) under WLTP standard, was mass-produced from autumn 2019 and replaced the combustion engine version.
+A fully electric version, the Škoda Citigo-e iV, with a 36.8 kWh battery capacity and a range of 270 km under WLTP standard, was mass-produced from autumn 2019 and replaced the combustion engine version.
 It was the first all-electric car of Škoda Auto.
 In autumn 2020, Škoda terminated the sale of Citigo electric cars.